Social Security Strategies and Tips for Today

 For each year you delay claiming your benefits, from age 62 to 70 (the age by which you must claim), your benefit increases by 8%, meaning you will receive 64% more each month if you can wait all eight years.
 Delaying your claim has a big impact.
 By accessing other funds in the first few years of retirement, or taking on part-time work, you can take full advantage of your Social Security benefits.

-Factor it into your comprehensive plan and ask questions.
+Factor it into your overall plan and ask questions

 Some advisors don’t want to give Social Security advice and some individuals don’t want to factor it into their retirement.
 But we believe it’s important to calculate the impact on your overall plan.
 Coordinate when and how to claim Social Security with your other assets, work plans, anticipated expenses, and inheritance plans.
 Social Security Administration advisors are a great resource.